Source documents

 For the full workflow, see Transport Request Planning.

-Create Transport Orders from a source document
+Create Transport Order from a source document

 1. Open the source document.